 FAQs about our international shipping services

-Whether it's simply a few boxes or the entire contents of your home, Seven Seas Worldwide's expert team make sending personal belongings to China straightforward and affordable.
+Whether you want to ship a few boxes or the entire contents of your home, Seven Seas Worldwide's expert team makes sending personal belongings to China straightforward and affordable.
 Here's how our process works in three steps:

 - Firstly, get your obligation-free online quote, place your order and choose suitable collection and delivery dates.
 Then, before move day, we'll drop off any packing materials you've requested so you can securely wrap your possessions.
 Please write your name, job number and the destination country and city on at least two sides of each box to ensure everything runs smoothly.